 Posted by Synopsys Editorial Team on October 19, 2016

-A survey of 203 IT professionals working for state and local governments conducted by Tripwire finds ninety-eight percent of government IT professionals see smart cities as not having adequate protection from cyberattacks.
-In particular, 27 percent faulted public Wi-Fi, 18.6 percent faulted smart grid, 12.7 percent faulted transportation, and 11.3 faulted surveillance cameras.
+A survey of 203 IT professionals working for state and local governments conducted by Tripwire finds 98% of government IT professionals see smart cities as not having adequate protection from cyber attacks.
+In particular, 27% faulted public Wi-Fi, 18.6% smart grids, 12.7% transportation, and 11.3% surveillance cameras.

 On the question “Do cities devote adequate resources to cyber security for smart city initiatives?”
-55 percent said No.
+55% said no.

-As to why resources are not being allocated, 32.1 percent said not enough budget, 31.6 percent said politics interfered, and 23.2 percent cybersecurity risk are not well understood.
+As to why resources are not being allocated, 32.1% said not enough budget, 31.6% said politics interfered, and 23.2% said cyber security risks are not well understood.

 Get the latest Software Integrity news, thought leadership, and more.